aquaxyz/games-identity-sdk/README.md

     // Game displays awarding message - example: "Congrats, you won the "slowdown" NFT } else {
-    // Game should not display the awarding message, if the NFT has been already awarded by winning a first match in a different game
+    // Game should not display the awarding message, if the NFT has been already valid by winning a first match in a different game
   }
 }